mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : If the property is set to true, the the node can be rotated around its y-axis using a two finger rotation gesture.
 Clockwise increases the angle, and counter clockwise decreases the angle.
 Otherwise, the node's rotation cannot be changed with a rotation gesutre.

 {:id="ModelNode.Scale" .number} *Scale*
-: set scale of the node
+: The scale of the node.
+This is used to multiply its sizing properties.
+Values less than zero will be treated as their absolute value.

 {:id="ModelNode.ShowShadow" .boolean .do} *ShowShadow* : Specifies whether the node should show a shadow when it is lit by Lights.

-{:id="ModelNode.Texture" .text .do} *Texture*
+{:id="ModelNode.Texture" .text} *Texture*
-: The image used to texture the node.
-If set, the FillColor is not shown.
+: The 3D texture loaded.

 {:id="ModelNode.TextureOpacity" .number .do} *TextureOpacity* : The opacity of the node's Texture.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.

-{:id="ModelNode.Type" .text .ro .bo} *Type*
-: Returns the type of node as a String.

 {:id="ModelNode.Visible" .boolean} *Visible*
 : Specifies whether the component should be visible on the screen.
 Value is true if the component is showing and false if hidden.